Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-joyce.md

 - make bullets leave faster after immune phase has ended!
 - start implementing death system in boss where the dead character starts floating up slowly in a straight line (prereq for creating revive system)
 - add the stock explosion to death animation in versus mode!

+### 2025-05-30 - Animations and small tweaks - 2.5 hours
+Death animation was completed and an explosion is set to play everytime a player dies in versus mode.
+An open mouth was added to appear everytime a player shoots (to both walking and idle animations).
+Small tweaks to the game, such as preliminary platform positions for boss mode and the moving of player 2's hp bar to the right, was made.

+- work on completing the weekend's to do list!!
+- note for Christine: check how long the mouth stays open for both walking and idle sprites + adjust using shootTick if too fast/slow!! :)